geobretagne/mreport/README.md

 report-figure-chiffre | report element child (1) | todo
 report-figure-caption | report element child (1) | todo
 report-map | map element | todo
-report-table | table element | `data-label` attribute to set columns labels, `data-columns` to set columns to use, `extracolumn` to add column with labels as data report-title | title element | todo report-text | text element | todo report-text-title |  text element child (1) | todo
+report-table | table element | `data-label` attribute to set columns labels, `data-columns` to set columns to use (1,2,4).
+If not specified, all columns are used, `extracolumn` to add column with labels as data report-title | title element | todo report-text | text element | todo report-text-title |  text element child (1) | todo